sesam-community/gcloud-bucket/README.rst

 ===============================
-xml-translator-service-template
+gcloud-bucket
 ===============================

-A python micro service template that reads xml files from a source, concatenates them and translates them into json objects.
+A python micro service template that reads files from a bucket and returns a byte stream